 In the Eastern neighbourhood of Parsch you may try the Heffterhof, another Salzburg hotel emphasizing on local, predominantly organic supplies in their kitchen.
 It has a focus as a conference hotel and offers fully organic breakfast.
 Let me know about your experience when you stay there.

 If you prefer to spend your nights in the quiet of a natural park, far from the city's noise and yet only 20 minutes by bus from Salzburg's main train station, Stadthotel St. Virgil in the neighbourhood of Aigen is the place to stay.
 The hotel is part of a modern, sustainably driven conference and educational complex and as such serves Bio Austria certified organic breakfast and lunch, preferably with seasonal Austrian ingredients.
 Its Parkcafe also offers breakfast and lunch to passers-by, a nice and comparatively cheap option if you're out for a walk in the surroundings of the Salzburg hills.
 Unfortunately there's no lunch on Sundays, and on little frequented days the cafe may be closed.

 If you read my post on eating out in Salzburg you might be wondering whether the Hotel Stadtkrug in Linzergasse was offering (partially) organic breakfast.
 Unfortunately this is not so.

-[Salzburg, organic, hotel, accommodation, breakfast, lunch, dinner, bar]
+[Salzburg, Hellbrunn, Anif, organic, hotel, accommodation, breakfast, lunch, dinner, bar]

 For an organic or at least partially organic lunch you have far more options than full-fledged restaurants or cafes with lunch options: There are a lot of eateries mainly catering for people working or studying nearby, shopping or travelling.
-You order your food and drinks at the counter, pay and find a place to sit down with your tablet.
+You order your food and drinks at the counter, pay and find a place to sit down with your tray.
 However, if you come off the peak hours you will often be served, or the staff will offer to bring your coffee to your table after you finished your meal.

 Just a few years ago this type of eating opportunity was almost exclusively offered by